koppanyh/RSVPlet/README.md

  - punctuation <Str> - List of punctuation characters for delay calculation
  - symbols <Str> - List of symbol characters for delay calculation

+#### Limitations

+limitations:
+- Cannot read text from iframes
+- Only tested only in Google Chrome

 ## What is this?

 [RSVP](https://en.wikipedia.org/wiki/Rapid_serial_visual_presentation) is a